docker/docs/opensource/governance/dgab-info.md

 ---
 description: Docker Governance Advisory Board
-keywords:
-- governance, board, members, explained
+keywords: governance, board, members, explained
-title: "Docker Governance Advisory Board: June 2015 version"
+title: 'Docker Governance Advisory Board: June 2015 version'
 ---

 An initial version of this proposal was posted for comments on April 30th,